-- Start→ The robot and Tool Changer Master are free of the stand or storage location.
+- Start → The robot and Tool Changer Master are free of the stand or storage location.
 The Tool Changer is uncoupled and the Tool Changer locking mechanism may be fully retracted (unlocked condition) or fully extended (missed Tool condition, i.e., Locked and Unlocked inputs are OFF).
 The Tool is by itself in the Tool Stand. - a.
-The RTL input is OFF - b.
+The RTL1 and RTL2 inputs are OFF - b.
 The ATI Tool and any downstream device(s) are offline. - 2.
 Ensure the Master is Unlocked.
 (The Master must be unlocked prior to entering the Tool to prevent the ball bearings from impinging on the Tool bearing race.) - a.
-A pneumatic air source is sent to the "unlock" port of the Tool Changer. - b.
+Activate the solenoid valve to send air pressure to the "unlock" port of the Tool Changer. - b.
 The "lock" port of the Tool Changer should be properly exhausted. - c.
 The Unlocked input goes ON and remains ON, indicating that the Tool Changer locking mechanism is fully retracted and the unlock operation is complete. - 3.
 Robot and Master move parallel towards the Tool and are within 0.06" of the Tool (i.e., the module contact pins are touching, the RTL sensors have sensed the targets on the Tool). - a.
 'Input' power connections become available on the Tool. - b.
-The RTL inputs is ON, indicating that it is okay to couple the Tool. - c.
+The RTL1 and RTL2 inputs go ON, indicating that it is okay to couple the Tool. - c.
 Communications with downstream device(s) should now be established. - 4.
 Couple the Tool Changer. - a.
-A pneumatic air source is sent to the "lock" port of the Tool Changer. - b.
+Activate the solenoid valve to send air pressure to the "lock" port of the Tool Changer. - b.
 The "unlock" port of the Tool Changer should be properly exhausted. - c.
 The Unlocked input goes OFF a short time later, indicating piston travel.
 Subsequently, the Locked input goes ON and remains ON, indicating that the coupling operation is complete. - 5.
 Robot moves away from the tool stand with the Tool Changer coupled.

 - 6. Normal operation:

 - a.
 The following inputs are ON:

 - i.
 Locked

 - ii.
-RTL
+RTL1

+- iii.
+RTL2

 - b.
 The following inputs are OFF:

 - i.
 Unlocked

 - 7. Robot moves into the tool stand with the Tool Changer coupled.

 - 8. Uncouple the Tool Changer.
 IMPORTANT: It is critical that the Tool be nested securely in the tool stand prior to uncoupling the Tool Changer.

 - a.
-A pneumatic air source is sent to the "unlock" port of the Tool Changer.
+Activate the solenoid valve to send air pressure to the "unlock" port of the Tool Changer.

 - b.
 The "lock" port of the Tool Changer should be properly exhausted.

 - c.
 The Locked input goes OFF a short time later and subsequently the Unlocked input goes ON and remains ON, indicating that the uncoupling operation is complete.

 - 9. Robot and Master move up and away and are at a distance greater than 0.048" (1.22 mm) from the Tool (the module contact pins are no longer touching).

 - a.
-The RTL inputs goes OFF.
+The RTL1 and RTL2 inputs go OFF.

 - b.
 'Input' power connections become unavailable on the Tool.

 - c.
 Communications with downstream device(s) should now be lost.

 - 10. Robot and Master in free space.

 - a.
-The following input is ON: i.
+The following input is ON:

+- i.
 Unlocked

 - b.
 The following inputs are OFF:

 - i.
 Locked

 - ii.
-RTL
+RTL1

+- iii.
+RTL2